mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 The following operations are routed to master:

 * write statements,
 * all statements within an open transaction,
 * stored procedure calls, and
 * user-defined function calls.

-* DDL statements (DROP|CREATE|ALTER TABLE … etc.)
+* DDL statements (`DROP`|`CREATE`|`ALTER TABLE` … etc.)

-* EXECUTE (prepared) statements
+* `EXECUTE` (prepared) statements
 * all statements using temporary tables

-In addition to these, if readwritesplit service is configured with max_slave_replication_lag parameter, and if all slaves suffer from too long replication lag, then statements will be routed to master.
+In addition to these, if the **readwritesplit** service is configured with the `max_slave_replication_lag` parameter, and if all slaves suffer from too much replication lag, then statements will be routed to the _Master_.
 (There might be other similar configuration parameters in the future which limit the number of statements that will be routed to slaves.)

 #### Routing to slaves

-Ability to route some statements to slaves is important because it also decreases the load targeted to master.
+The ability to route some statements to _Slave_s is important because it also decreases the load targeted to master.
 Moreover, it is possible to have multiple slaves to share the load in contrast to single master.

 Queries which can be routed to slaves must be auto committed and belong to one of the following group: